Australian housing quality in question

 Universally designed dream home

 This is not your average home.
 This one goes beyond even enhanced features in the Livable Housing Design Standard.
 However, it shows what is possible with creative design thinking.
-The good news is that the key features will be embedded in all new homes under the new Livable Housing Design Standard.
+Depending on where you live, the key features will be embedded in all new homes under the Livable Housing Design Standard.
+And it’s good for home renovations too.

 Contrary to the many myths, introducing universal design features into a home doesn’t compromise aesthetics.